goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

    - By combining **compressed representation** and **precomputation**, the scheme achieves faster runtimes and reduced memory usage.

 5. **Potential Applications**:
-   - Suitable for solving stiff and mildly stiff ODEs, particularly in resource-constrained environments where low-storage methods are critical.
+   - Suitable for solving stiff and mildly stiff ODEs, particularly in resource-constrained environments with critical low-storage methods.

 ---